syncfusion-content/fileformat-docs/File-Formats/Presentation/SmartArt.md

 You can add a new node to the SmartArt diagram.
 The following code example demonstrates the same.

 {% highlight c# %}
-// Create an instance of PowerPoint presentation
+// Create an instance of PowerPoint Presentation

 IPresentation presentation = Presentation.Create();

-//Add a blank slide to the presentation
+//Add a blank slide to the Presentation

 ISlide slide = presentation.Slides.Add(SlideLayoutType.Blank);